 A website without pictures and words would be pretty dull.

-Tech Artisans take what the client wants and turn it into visual elements that grab attention and might even make people buy stuff or sign up.
+Tech Artisans take what the client wants and turn it into pleasant visual impression that grab attention and even make people buy stuff or sign up.

 When making the written content, we think about these things: